-Along with several other major pharmaceutical and biotechnology companies, Biogen, Inc. (now Biogen Idec MA, Inc., one of our wholly-owned subsidiaries) or, in certain cases, Biogen Idec Inc., was named as a defendant in lawsuits filed by the City of New York and the following Counties of the State of New York: County of Albany, County of Allegany, County of Broome, County of Cattaraugus, County of Cayuga, County of Chautauqua, County of Chenango, County of Erie, County of Fulton, County of Genesee, County of Greene, County of Herkimer, County of Jefferson, County of Madison, County of Monroe, County of Nassau, County of Niagara, County of Oneida, County of Onondaga, County of Putnam, County of Rensselaer, County of Rockland, County of St. Lawrence, County of Saratoga, County of Steuben, County of Suffolk, County of Tompkins, County of Warren, County of Washington, County of Wayne, County of Westchester, and County of Yates.
+Along with several other major pharmaceutical and biotechnology companies, Biogen, Inc. (now Biogen Idec MA, Inc., one of our wholly-owned subsidiaries) or, in certain cases, Biogen Idec Inc., was named as a defendant in lawsuits filed by the City of New York and the following Counties of the State of New York: County of Albany, County of Allegany, County of Broome, County of Cattaraugus, County of Cayuga, County of Chautauqua, County of Chenango, County of Columbia, County of Cortland, County of Erie, County of Essex, County of Fulton, County of Genesee, County of Greene, County of Herkimer, County of Jefferson, County of Lewis, County of Madison, County of Monroe, County of Nassau, County of Niagara, County of Oneida, County of Onondaga, County of Orleans, County of Putnam, County of Rensselaer, County of Rockland, County of St. Lawrence, County of Saratoga, County of Steuben, County of Suffolk, County of Tompkins, County of Warren, County of Washington, County of Wayne, County of Westchester, and County of Yates.
 All of the cases, except for the County of Erie and County of Nassau cases, are the subject of a Consolidated Complaint, which was filed on June 15, 2005 in U.S. District Court for the District of Massachusetts in Multi-District Litigation No. 1456.
 The County of Nassau, which originally filed its complaint on November 24, 2004, filed an amended complaint on March 24, 2005 and that case is also pending in the U.S. District Court for the District of Massachusetts.
 The County of Erie originally filed its complaint in Supreme Court of the State of New York on March 8, 2005.
 On April 15, 2005, Biogen Idec and the other named defendants removed the case to the U.S. District Court for the Western District of New York.
-That case has been stayed pending a decision by the Joint Panel on Multi-District Litigation (JPMDL) regarding transfer to the U.S. District Court for the District of Massachusetts.
-On May 12, 2005, the JPMDL issued a Conditional Transfer Order, transferring the case to the U.S. District Court for the District of Massachusetts.
-The County of Erie filed a motion to vacate the Conditional Transfer Order on June 7, 2005.
-Biogen Idec, together with other named defendants, filed an opposition to the motion to vacate shortly thereafter.
-The motion to vacate is currently pending before the JPMDL.
+On August 11, 2005, the Joint Panel on Multi-District Litigation issued a Transfer Order, transferring the case to the U.S. District Court for the District of Massachusetts.
+The County of Erie has filed a motion to remand the case back to the Supreme Court of the State of New York, which is currently pending before the District Court in the District of Massachusetts.